vicenteherrera/kubernetes_tutorial/doc/03_infra_terraform.md

+# Azure Hipster Shop: AKS Microservices Demo

-## Deploy infrastructure with Terraform
+## 3. Deploy infrastructure with Terraform

 Change to the `infra` directory and initialize Terraform's Azure driver: